Available for Custom Order

-This custom order called for a piece of furniture that could function as a media center and livingroom anchor.
+This custom order called for a piece of furniture that could function as a media center and a modern livingroom anchor.
 With our client’s guidance, Liz dreamed up this oak and leather credenza.
-Feautring oak finished with a vinegar treatment and a polyurethane seal, complete with hidden shelving and leather ‘hardware.’
+Featuring oak finished with a vinegar treatment and a polyurethane seal, complete with hidden shelving and leather ‘hardware.’
 Need this in your life?
-Ask us about custom orders!
+Ask us about a custom order!

 9.5′ x 15.5″ x 25″

 Designed by Liz and made by our friends at Blue Collar Artisans, these hanging copper planters are a great accent to any space.
-New copper version currently in stock, both versions available for custom order!
-Check them out in action in front of our shop!
+Limited in stock, but always available for custom order!
+Check them out in action in the shop!

 Cone height 16.5″, Cone opening ~10″.

 In true Sticks & Bricks fashion, even our modern dining tables have old elements!